 You can show you have enough money using:

-- An official financial or government sponsorship or grant
+- Official financial or government sponsorship including from a university

 - A student loan from a government, government sponsored loan company, or a regulated student loans scheme

 - Your parent's money (if they provide a letter confirming they agree to you using it this way)

 - Your partner's money if your partner is present in the UK or applying at the same time.

 You, or the account holder (such as your parents or partner), must have control of the funds that you are relying on.

 You must show the funds have been held for 28 days, unless you are relying on a student loan or official financial sponsorship.
 The bank statement(s) or evidence you use to show the funds must have been held for 28 days and must be dated within 31 days before the date you pay for your application.
 The 28 days is calculated from the closing date of the bank statement.

 Financial documents you must provide in your application

 UK Visas and Immigration (UKVI) must be able to verify any financial documents that you provide and the bank must keep digital records.

 The following are acceptable: